Heating Solutions for a Construction Jobsite

 Do you really need heating solutions for your construction project?
 The construction industry presents some of the most challenging and adverse conditions during winter, especially if you need to keep working during very harsh weather and low temperatures.
 However, there are a couple of solutions available to keep your employees comfortable and safe.
 These solutions are available for you at an affordable cost if you really need them.

 This type of heater is considered the most practical heating source for temporary applications.
 A direct fired heater works by heating air as it passes through an open flame.
 The heated air is then controlled by internal components.
 It is a very efficient way of heating areas and some of these heaters can run in temperatures as low as minus 30 degrees Fahrenheit.
 These units can be combined with ducts so the heater can be located several feet away from the working area.
 The cost of this type of heater is the least expensive of all temporary heating systems.

 Indirect Fired Heaters

 This type of heating solution works great when power is not available or when natural gas cannot be used due to safety restrictions.
 These heaters run on propane, making it ideal to carry it around and move it to different locations.
-It is ideal for temporary areas, indoor construction and garages.
+It is ideal for temporary areas, indoor construction, and garages.
 These heaters need proper ventilation and can provide uniform heat to all working areas nearby.
-It can heat areas quickly and its an economic solution to heat construction areas.
+It can heat areas quickly and is an economical solution to heat construction areas.

-Hydronic heaters are being used by concrete contractors as they have find this is one of the fastest way to help them during the concrete pour.
-The system works by heating an alcohol mixtures pumped through heater hoses that are placed along the area that they need to thaw or maintain hot.
-These hoses are covered with vapor barrier to prevent moisture from escaping into the air.
-Another way of using this heating solution, is to connect the hoses to heat exchangers which are placed inside the working area, providing warm air.
+Hydronic heaters are being used by concrete contractors as they have found this to be one of the fastest means to help them during the concrete pour.
+The system works by heating an alcohol mixture pumped through heater hoses that are placed in the area needed to thaw or maintain as hot.
+These hoses are covered with a vapor barrier to prevent moisture from escaping into the air.
+Another way of using this heating solution is to connect the hoses to heat exchangers which are placed inside the working area, providing warm air.